openebs/openebs/documentation/source/install/dev_solutions.rst

    kubectl apply -f openebs-operator.yaml

 **Note**
 By default, OpenEBS launches OpenEBS Volumes with two replicas.
 To set one replica, as is the case with single-node Kubernetes cluster, specify the environment variable *OPENEBS_IO_JIVA_REPLICA_COUNT=1*.
+If your OpenEBS version is < 0.5.0 you should use `DEFAULT_REPLICA_COUNT` environment variable instead of `OPENEBS_IO_JIVA_REPLICA_COUNT`.

 The following snippet of the openebs-operator.yaml -> maya-apiserver section shows that how you should update it:
 ::